kronosta/image-cartesian-product/README.md

 * delete will delete all .png files with the prefix specified
 * verbose is like the standard command but it prints out all the trig results for debug purposes
 ```

+# Image grids
+If you download the image-grid.py file and put it where your output images are, you can run `python image-grid.py` to get a usage page.
+This allows you to turn the slice images into a grid quickly and conveniently